aid402/uPyESP/README.md

 # micropython esp project
 # Switch
-turn on-off light by push button and mobile phone
+turn on-off light by a push button and mobile phone